Asaram

-Asumal Sirumalani Harpalani (born 17 April 1941), known by devotees as Asaram Bapu, is an Indian religious leader and convicted rapist, who started to come into the limelight in the early 1970s.
+Asumal Sirumalani Harpalani (born 17 April 1941), known by devotees as Asaram, is an Indian spiritual leader and convicted rapist, who started to come into the limelight in the early 1970s.
 By 2013, he was estimated to have established over 400 ashrams and 40 schools in India and abroad.

 Multiple legal proceedings have been initiated against him, in connection with illegal encroachment, rape, and tampering of a witness.
-In 2018, Asaram was found guilty of the rape of an underage girl by Special Judge Madhusudhan Sharma of a special Scheduled Caste/Scheduled Tribe court in Jodhpur and is currently serving life imprisonment in Jodhpur.
+In 2018, Asaram was found guilty of the rape of a minor girl by Special Judge Madhusudhan Sharma of a special Scheduled Caste/Scheduled Tribe court in Jodhpur and is currently serving life imprisonment in Jodhpur.
+Asaram's counsel has filed an appeal in the Rajasthan High Court challenging the judgment of the special court.
+The counsel argues that the trial court ignored significant facts and claims that the case is a clear and disturbing illustration of trial by media.

-In December 2017, Asaram was declared as a fake baba by Akhil Bharatiya Akhara Parishad, the apex organisation of Hindu Sants (saints) and Sadhus (ascetics) in India.
+In January 2025, Asaram Bapu was granted interim bail by Supreme Court till 31st March 2025 on medical grounds.
+The bench noted that he was suffering from various age-related health conditions and had previously suffered a series of heart attacks.
+In October 2025, he was granted an interim bail of six months by Rajasthan High Court on medical grounds.

+In 2024, Supreme Court lawyer and activist of the 'Fight for your Right' organisation, Kirti Ahuja alleged significant deficiencies in the legal proceedings in Asaram Bapu case.
+She said that the trial courts in Jodhpur and Ahmedabad failed to address several lacunae within the case, leading to a potential miscarriage of justice.

 Early life

-Asaram was born on 17 April 1941, in the Berani village of the Nawabshah District in British India (present-day Berani Town is located in Jam Nawaz Ali Tehsil of Sanghar district Sindh Pakistan), to Menhgiba and Thaumal Sirumalani, in the Sindhi caste.
+Asaram was born on 17 April 1941, in the Berani village of the Nawabshah District in British India (present-day Berani Town is located in Jam Nawaz Ali Tehsil of Sanghar district Sindh, Pakistan), to Menhgiba and Thaumal Sirumalani, in the Sindhi community.
 His birthname was Asumal Thaumal Harpalani or Asumal Sirumalani.

 Following the partition of India in 1947, he and his family moved to Ahmedabad, then part of the former Bombay State in India (now Gujarat), leaving behind their immovable assets in Sindh, where Asaram's father founded a coal and wood selling business.
 Asumal ran this business for a short time, after his father's death.
 He received his formal education at Jai Hind High School, up-till class III, when his father died.